-It’s important every outdoor enthusiast knows exactly how to stay warm when camping.
+It’s important every outdoor enthusiast knows exactly how to stay warm in a tent and on the trail.
 Camping isn’t enjoyable when you’re shivering, and in some conditions, being cold can become dangerous really quickly.
-I’ve been camping for ten years, and spent a season freezing my butt off in the arctic, so I’ve amassed an exhaustive list of tips on how to stay warm camping.
+I’ve been camping for ten years and spent a season freezing my butt off in the arctic – and I’m generally a cold person – so I have a ton of tips to keep you warm while camping.

 How to Stay Warm Camping – Quick Tips